rifa-zd/Gmail-CO2e-Energy-Monitoring---broswer-extension/README.md

 1. Go to "APIs & Services" > "Credentials" in the left sidebar
 2. Click "+ CREATE CREDENTIALS" at the top
 3. Select "OAuth client ID"
-4. If prompted, click "CONFIGURE CONSENT SCREEN" first:
+4. need tpo set "CONFIGURE CONSENT SCREEN" first
    - Choose "External" user type
    - Click "CREATE"
    - Fill in the required fields:
-     - App name: "Gmail Energy Monitor"
-     - User support email: Your email address
-     - Developer contact: Your email address
    - Click "SAVE AND CONTINUE"
    - On the Scopes page, click "ADD OR REMOVE SCOPES"
    - Search for "Gmail API" and select "https://www.googleapis.com/auth/gmail.readonly"